-B - Commercial: Signature Building
+B - Commercial: Signature Landmark Building

-A signature building is planned at Candlestick Center on the corner of Harney Way and Ingerson Avenue.
+A signature landmark building is planned at Candlestick Center on the corner of Harney Way and Ingerson Avenue.
 The building will frame a public plaza at the intersection and have high-quality architectural treatment that reinforces its central location and community importance.
-The Building should have Active Uses that encourage day and evening use, such as retail and entertainment.
+The Building should have Aactive Uuses that encourage day and evening use, such as retail and entertainment.